iRusev90/gitblit-ticket-generation-helper/README.md

 # Config
 There is a folder called config.
- * If the file TmpAutoCommit.flag exists within it then after the ticket generation a commit of the deleted file will automatically be made.
  * If the file CheckStatus.flag exists within it then the script will check for uncommited changes.
 If such exist the execution will stop.